devdeliw/undergrad/README.md

 The one draw back of TeX is having to repeatedly write simple commands like `\begin{}...\end{}`.
 This can be tedious and cause compilation errors.

 To work around this, programmers use UltiSnips to pre-program "snippets," i.e. shorthand text to autofill common commands in TeX.
-For example, using UltiSnips, if you just type `beg` and click ⇥ (tab key), you can autofill with the following:
+For example, using UltiSnips, simply typing `beg` and clicking ⇥ (tab key), could autofill with the following:

 ```TeX
 \begin{|}